Impact of conditional modelling for a universal autoregressive quantum state: Introduction

 At the core of any autoregressive model is the application of the product rule of probability to factorize a joint-probability distribution of $N$ random variables into a causal product of probability distributions, one for each variable, conditioned on the realization of previous variables.
 This modelling approach can be extended to quantum states, yielding explicitly normalized autoregressive ansätze from which independent configurations can be sampled directly via a sequential process.
 This ability is of particular interest in the context of Monte Carlo, where the computation of expectation values via autocorrelated stochastic processes such as Metropolis sampling can lead to loss of ergodicity or long sampling times \cite{sharirDeepAutoregressiveModels2020}.

-In this work, we describe how to adapt general quantum states into an autoregressive form, as well as introduce filters to improve the parameter scaling, enforce translational symmetry and locality of correlation features.
-We specifically apply these adaptations to the GPS to introduce autoregressive properties and filters in a simpler overall form to NQS.
-While this makes the efficient sampling of large models possible~\cite{zhaoOvercomingBarriersScalability2021,zhaoScalableNeuralQuantum2022}, it is not clear in general how enforcing autoregressive properties affects the expressibility of the state.
-In particular, while the advantage of direct sampling of configurations from the ansatz has been well demonstrated (though its impact is system-dependent), it has been less clear how the different conditions required for it (such as the masking, the normalization, and the more limited choice of symmetrization) reduce the overall variational freedom afforded by the state.
-We directly compare the autoregressive state to its parent (unnormalized) GPS, discussing the advantages and otherwise in the choice of AR models in general, finding the normalization of the conditionals to be the dominant factor in the expressibility of these states for an unfrustrated 2D spin lattice.
-We consider the breadth of spin models, fermionic lattices and {\em ab initio} systems, considering futher the impact of sign structure, choice of representation and numerical expediency.
+In this work, we describe a procedure to adapt {\em general} quantum states into an autoregressive form, as well as introduce filters to improve the parameter scaling, enforce translational symmetry and exploit locality of correlation features in the model.
+We specifically apply these adaptations to the GPS model to introduce autoregressive and filter variants of this model.
+These procedures will however also allow for autoregressive and filter/convolutional adaptations of other wave function ans\"atze.
+Since the GPS model has a simpler analytical form for the `parent' state compared to many NQS architectures (while sharing its properties as a universal approximator and similar compact expressibility of many quantum states), the resulting autoregressive GPS ansatz is also particularly simple to analyze, while sharing many properties of more complex AR models.

+This allows us to disentangle the impact of the different conditions required for an AR state on the flexibility of the resulting model.
+In particular, it is not clear in general how enforcing autoregressive properties affects the resulting expressibility of the state compared to its parent model.
+While the advantages of direct sampling of configurations from autoregressive ans\"atze has been well demonstrated (though its impact is system-dependent)~\cite{zhaoOvercomingBarriersScalability2021,zhaoScalableNeuralQuantum2023}, it has been less clear how the different conditions required for it (such as the masking, the normalization, and the more limited choice of symmetrization) reduce the overall variational freedom afforded by the state.
+We will investigate these questions, by directly comparing the autoregressive state to its parent (unnormalized) GPS, and discussing the advantages and otherwise in the choice of AR models in general.
+We find the normalization of the conditionals to be the dominant factor in the expressibility of these AR-adapted GPS states for an unfrustrated 2D spin lattice.
+We consider results on spin models, fermionic lattices and {\em ab initio} systems, considering further the impact of sign structure, choice of representation and numerical expediency.
+While we only provide numerical evidence for the impact of these adaptations for the GPS parent model, we would hypothesise that these qualitative conclusions are more broadly valid for autoregressive NQS architectures due to the constraints that this necessarily imposes, and can potentially be used as a guiding principle for the design of future AR models.